Civitavecchia Cruise and Ferry Port

 Free shuttle buses run

-between the cruise ships and the south or downtown entrance to the port, which
+between the cruise ships and a new shuttle-bus stop north of the port, which is

 How to use the free shuttle buses: